Uterine fibroid surgery can significantly increase your chance of a successful pregnancy

 As fibroids grow in response to estrogen, medications that block estrogen production can frequently cause fibroids to shrink – but only temporarily.
 These medications are occasionally prescribed before surgery to either reduce heavy bleeding or to cause the fibroid(s) to shrink, making subsequent surgery easier.
 If your physician determines that your fibroid’s size or location will negatively impact fertility, and that medication alone won’t alleviate the problem, he or she will recommend a more proactive approach—fibroid surgery.

 Hysteroscopy.
 If your fibroid is submucosal (within the uterine cavity), you may well be a candidate for hysteroscopy.
 During this procedure, a small surgical telescope is inserted through the cervix into the uterine cavity.
-Then, using either an electic knife or a mechanical dissector called a morcellator, the fibroid can be removed.
+Then, using either an electric knife or a mechanical dissector called a morcellator, the fibroid can be removed.

 Laparoscopy or robotic surgery for myomectomy.
 Smaller fibroids located either in the wall or on the outside of the uterus can usually be removed laparoscopically.
 This procedure involves passing a small surgical telescope through your belly button.
-Then, additional surgical instruments or a laser are passed through 1 or 2 smaller incisions below the top of the pubic hair line to remove the fibroid(s).
+Then, additional surgical instruments or a laser are passed through 1 or 2 smaller incisions below the top of the pubic hairline to remove the fibroid(s).
 A laparoscopic myomectomy (fibroid removal) can be performed either using a standard laparoscope or the da Vinci robot.
 Either approach offers a clear, magnified view of the pelvic organs, enabling successful fibroid removal as part of this outpatient surgery.

 A fertility specialist is trained as a reproductive surgeon